Car Rental Insurance FAQs

 A) Easy.
 Decline Physical Damage Waiver.
 What this does is place primary responsibility on you, and your personal auto insurance.
 So, as long as you have full coverage auto insurance, with rental car coverage, driving one of our rentals is just like driving your own car.
 Same coverages, same deductible.
 This is typically the best choice for 95% of renters.

 Option 2) is to purchase additional Renter’s Collision Protection insurance.
 This insurance isn’t cheap (currently $19 daily) but it will act as primary insurance in the case of collision, with a $250 deductible and $20,000 maximum payout.
 This means if you hit a deer and have purchased RCP, you pay us the deductible, sign some papers, and walk away.
 We handle the rest and it does not show up on your insurance.
 RCP does not cover everything, like Loss of Use or towing, so it is not a perfect system for all cases.
-However, we try our best to not charge Loss of Use.
+However, we try our best to avoid having to charge Loss of Use.

 Option 3) Sign up and purchase the American Express Premium Rental Car Coverage plan. $25 per rental contract (not per day) for $0 deductible with up to $100,000 in coverages.
 This is by far the best (and cheapest) collision coverage available.